The History of ADHD

 Medications

-Stimulants such as methylphenidate (Ritalin) and amphetamines (Adderall) remain first-line pharmacological treatments, with decades of research supporting their efficacy.
-Non-stimulant options like atomoxetine (Strattera) also offer alternatives for individuals at risk of stimulant misuse or with comorbid conditions.
+Stimulants such as methylphenidate (Ritalin) and amphetamines (Adderall) remain first-line pharmacological treatments.
+Non-stimulant options like atomoxetine (Strattera) offer alternatives.

 Therapy

 Cognitive Behavioural Therapy (CBT) is widely used for both children and adults with ADHD.
-It supports the development of coping skills, behavioural modification, and emotional regulation strategies.
+It supports the development of coping skills and emotional regulation strategies.

 Lifestyle Changes